 Cheese is one of the most loved and consumed foods around the world.
 Its a general term used to describe various milk-based products.
 Here are some facts that you may not know about cheese.

-There is no exact information regarding the origin of cheese, archaeological studies have shown the origin of cheese dates as far back as 6000 BC.
-Studies also show that during that era cheese was made from cow’s milk and goats in Mesopotamia.
+There is no exact information regarding the origin of cheese, but archaeological studies have shown the origin of cheese dates as far back as 6000 BC.
+Studies also show that during that era, cheese was made from cow’s milk and goats in Mesopotamia.

-There are more than 2000 varieties of cheese available worldwide, mozzarella is the favorite around the globe, and the most consumed.
+There are more than 2000 varieties of cheese available worldwide.
+Mozzarella is the favorite cheese around the globe, and the most consumed.
 It is used in pizza and many other recipes.

 People of Greece are the largest consumers of cheese worldwide.
 An average person from Greece consumes around 27.3 kg of cheese every year, about ¾ of which is feta cheese.

 Pizza Hut is the largest cheese-using fast food giant; it uses approximately 300 million pounds of cheese annually, mostly on pizza.

 Cheese production around the globe is more than the combined worldwide production of coffee, tobacco, tea, and cocoa beans.

 The first cheese factory was established in Switzerland in 1815; however, successful mass production began in 1851 in the United States.